OfficeDev/outlook-dev-docs/docs/actionable-messages/email-dev-dashboard.md

 This section is only applicable when your scope of submission to enable actionable messages is **Global**.

-In this section, you need to provide details on the scenario for which users will consume actionable messages from your service and other relevant details.
-This is to help Microsoft determine that validity and usefulness of the solution provided by your service.
+In this section, you need to provide details about the scenario in which users will use actionable messages from your service.
+This helps Microsoft determine the validity and usefulness of your solution.

 ### Verification details